-Chronic bronchitis occurs frequently and lasts at least 3 months out of a year for at least 2 years.
+Bronchitis is considered chronic when it occurs frequently and lasts at least 3 months out of a year for at least 2 years.
 It involves a wet cough for most days in a month.

-If you have chronic bronchitis, you’ll need medical care from a doctor or respiratory therapist.
+If you have chronic bronchitis, you’ll need medical care from a primary care doctor or respiratory therapist.
 They’ll help you work out a plan for managing your condition.
 It’s important to treat chronic bronchitis because it leaves you vulnerable to other health complications.